NazmulKazi18/TvShow/README.md

-# TvShow
-TV Show Explorer est une application web de streaming de téléséries, inspirée de Netflix et Crunchyroll.
-Développée en React, elle permet aux utilisateurs de découvrir et filtrer des séries, avec des informations détaillées sur chaque série et ses épisodes pour une expérience immersive.
+TV Show Explorer is a web application for streaming TV series, inspired by Netflix and Crunchyroll.
+Developed in React, it allows users to discover and filter series, with detailed information on each series and its episodes for an immersive experience.